-If a particle is moving through a photon gas, then the binary photons that scatter from the front of the moving particle will be blue-shifted as a result of the Doppler effect expanded to the second order, and the binary photons that scatter from the back of the moving particle will be red-shifted (Figure 2.19).
 The binary photons that collide with the back of the moving particle can also be considered to be red-shifted as a result of the Compton effect, and the binary photons that collide with the front of the moving particle can also be considered to be blue-shifted as a result of the inverse Compton or Sunyaev-Zel'dovich effect (Rybicki and Lightman 1979; Shu 1982).

-Since the energy and linear momentum of binary photons are inversely proportional to their wavelength, the blue-shifted binary photons that collide with or scatter from the front of a moving particle will push the particle backward more than the red-shifted binary photons that collide with or scatter from the back of the moving particle will push the particle forwards.
-The faster the particle moves, the greater the difference is between the wavelengths of the binary photons hitting the front and back of the moving particle, and the greater the optomechanical counterforce is provided by the binary photons through which the particle moves.
-As the electron approaches the speed of light, the counterforce approaches the accelerating force.
-Since the acceleration of the electron is proportional to the difference between the accelerating force and the counterforce, when the counterforce equals the accelerating force, acceleration is no longer possible.
-This means light itself prevents a particle with charge and/or magnetic moment from moving faster than the speed of light.
+Since the energy and linear momentum of binary photons are inversely proportional to their wavelength, the blueshifted binary photons that collide with or scatter from the front of a moving particle will push the particle backwards more than the red-shifted binary photons that collide with or scatter from the back of the moving particle will push the particle forwards.
+When the particle moves faster, the difference is greater between the wavelengths of the binary photons hitting the front and back of the moving particle, and the optomechanical frictional counterforce provided by the binary photons through which the particle moves is also greater.
+As the electron approaches the speed of light, the frictional counterforce approaches the accelerating force.
+Since the acceleration of the electron is proportional to the difference between the accelerating force and the frictional counterforce, when the frictional counterforce equals the accelerating force, acceleration is no longer possible.
+This means that light itself prevents a particle with charge and/ or magnetic moment from moving faster than the speed of light.